 Our Nursery is where the story begins.
-It is housed in a 16th century building in which Cardinal Wolsey sketched the plans for his college with a garden in the shadow of Christ Church's imposing frontage.
+Nursery is housed in a 16th century building in which Cardinal Wolsey sketched the plans for his college with a garden in the shadow of Christ Church's imposing frontage.
 Our Nursery is kept deliberately small so we can focus on the individual needs of each child.
 The Nursery children enjoy making mud pies in their outdoor 'Mud Kitchen' and in sunnier months delight in nature classes in our Woodland School, walks on Christ Church Meadow along with a weekly Yoga session.

-Children have fresh fruit for morning snack along with milk or water.
-We encourage them to serve themselves including pouring their own drinks (and clearing up any spills with a sponge - usually a popular activity!).
+10.15am - children have fresh fruit for morning snack along with milk or water.
+We encourage them to serve themselves including pouring their own drinks (and clearing up any spills with a sponge - usually a popular activity!)

-Lunch is eaten in the dining hall alongside all boys from the Pre-Prep department.
+11.45am - 12.15pm - Lunch is eaten in the dining hall alongside all boys from the Pre-Prep department.
 A hot lunch is served and staff sit and eat with their classes.
-Children all have a napkin, say a Grace of Thanks and wait for their friends before all eating together.
-Healthy eating and table manners are a primary focus during this time and it is quite a formal occasion.
+Children all use a napkin, say a Grace of Thanks and wait for their friends before eating together.
+Healthy eating and table manners are a primary focus during this time.

-After lunch we spend time in our Nursery garden.
+12.15pm - 1.30pm - after lunch we spend at least an hour in our Nursery garden.
 During the warmer months we have free flow to the outside environment throughout the day.
-As well as a large sandpit and climbing structure, there are bicycles, stilts, hoops, water tray, planks and crates, which offer lots of opportunities for the children to manage their own risks and develop strong motor skills.
+As well as a large sandpit and climbing structure, there are bicycles, stilts, hoops, a water tray, planks and crates, which offer lots of opportunities for the children to manage their own risks and develop strong motor skills.